Skip to main content

 Messaging platformsWhatsApp, Telegram, Slack, Discord, 50+Discord DMs only

-Persistent memoryMarkdown files + database indexes, session-independentPersistent sessions — one continuous conversation
+Persistent memoryMarkdown files + database indexes, session-independentPersistent sessions with compaction

 SchedulingCron jobs + periodic heartbeatsRoutines (contextual check-ins) + reminders with follow-ups